sushilshinde/config/ubuntu.md

 #Instal Brackets, Atom and Sublime

-#Install nodejs in outside of root using NVM, use latest version(not for server, on server installations should be at root level)
+#Install nodejs in outside of root using NVM

-http://abdelraoof.com/blog/2014/11/11/install-nodejs-without-admin-rights/
+Use latest version(not for server, on server installations should be at root level) http://abdelraoof.com/blog/2014/11/11/install-nodejs-without-admin-rights/